TrueFiEng/useDApp/docs/source/core.rst

 The hook returns ``RawCallResult`` type.
 That is: ``undefined`` when call didn't return yet or object ``{ success: boolean, value: string }`` if it did, ``success`` - boolean indicating whtether call was successful or not, ``value`` - encoded result when success is ``true`` or encoded error message when success is ``false``

-useFailableChainCalls
+useRawCalls
 ==================

-Makes multiple calls to specific contracts and returns values or error if present.
+A low-level function that makes multiple calls to specific methods of specific contracts and returns values or error if present.
 The hook will cause the component to refresh when values change.

-Calls will be combined into a single multicall across all uses of *useChainCall*, *useChainCalls*, *useFailableChainCall* and *useFailableChainCalls*.
+Calls will be combined into a single multicall across all uses of *useChainCall*, *useChainCalls*, *useRawCall* and *useRawCalls*.
 It is recommended to use `useCalls`_ where applicable instead of this method.

 *Parameters*